X

 You have also probably asked yourself, “Is brewing beer cheaper than buying from the store?”

-The short answer is yes, but it might be the same in reality and can potentially be more expensive.
+The short answer is yes, but it might be the same and potentially more expensive.

 Continue reading to find out why.